buddhist-uni/buddhist-uni.github.io/_content/av/bowie-jazz-piano_harford-tim.md

 The incredible stories of Brian Eno's [Oblique Strategies](https://www.oblique-strategies.com/) and Keith Jarrett’s [Koln Concert](https://youtu.be/bZhTwoO0Fd8) and why diversity is better than it feels.

+For the exciting part two, see [Frankenstein versus the Volcano](/content/av/frankenstein-volcano_harford-tim).